What did Arius teach that caused the Arian Controversy?

 Jesus is worshiped.
 Does that mean that He is God?

-The Trinity Doctrine developed over several centuries.
-The Nicene Creed of the year 325 was not yet a Trinitarian document.
-The Cappadocian Fathers gave form to this doctrine only in the years 360-380 and it was clearly stated when Emperor Theodosius, in AD 380, made the Trinitarian version of Christianity the only official religion of the Roman Empire.
+The Trinity Doctrine was developed over several centuries.
+The Nicene Creed of the year 325 was not yet Trinitarian.
+The Trinity doctrine was for the first time clearly stated when Emperor Theodosius, in AD 380, made the Trinitarian version of Christianity the state religion of the Roman Empire.
 The practice within the church to worship the Son was one of the key drivers in the development of the Trinity Doctrine.

 Only God may be worshiped.